What is a USDA loan?

 How is a USDA loan different from other loans?

-Here’s a simple breakdown of how USDA loans differ from other government-backed loans.
+If you want to keep exploring your options, here’s a simple breakdown of how USDA loans differ from other government-backed loans.

 USDA loan vs. FHA loan

-feature | USDA Loan | FHA Loan |
+Feature | USDA Loan | FHA Loan |

 ---|---|---|